AwuorMarvin/Document-Analysis/README.md

 - The app runs all analysis locally; no data is sent to external servers.
 - Make sure your `.venv` or other virtual environment folders are excluded from git using `.gitignore`.
+- **Model input length:** If your document or question is very long, you may see an error like
+  `Token indices sequence length is longer than the specified maximum sequence length for this model (5311 > 512)`.
+  This means the underlying language model cannot process such a long input at once.
+Try using shorter documents or asking more focused questions.

 ---